Student Positions

 Assists special services students with the learning materials and instructional exercises.
 Understand and be aware of medical needs of students.
 May assist special services students with hygiene and feeding.
 Assist with behavior management programs and techniques.
 Tutors special services students individually or in small groups to reinforce and follow-up learning activity.
 May assist special services students on general education field trips.
 Assists special services students in student orientation.
 Demonstrates an understanding of students' problems.
 Assists with the development and maintenance of special education records.
 Assist in students Individual Education Plan (IEP) goals under the direction of instructional personnel.
 Manage required forms and records.
 Assist with loading and unloading of students on the buses.
 Assist with sanitation of room and equipment.
 Assists instructional personnel in maintaining discipline and other functions.
 May escort children to and from various rooms.
 Other duties as assigned.

-Must regularly life, and/or move up to 40 lbs. and/r push or pull up to 100 lbs. such as students with our without a reasonable accommodation.
+Must regularly lift, and/or move up to 40 lbs. and/or push or pull up to 100 lbs. such as students with or without a reasonable accommodation.

 Qualifications: One to three-months related experience and/or training; or an equivalent combination of education, training and experience as determined by the District.
 Experience working with severely disabled children is desired.